MattHondrakis/DataAnalysis/NYC House Prices/NYCHousePrices.md

 task was to fit a model to predict NYC Housing prices but I wanted to take this opportunity and fit different models and compare the results.

+*Note: The code shows the chronological steps taken during the analysis (it is not tailored to summarize insights)*

 ``` r
 house <- read_csv("C:/Users/Matthew Hondrakis/OneDrive/Documents/data_lat_long2.csv")
 ```